• Jewellery & Craft Gallery

 Once the paint is dry, I use Art Resin to create a shine and bring out the colours; the resin takes 3 days to cure.
 After that I use a strong epoxy jewellery glue to add the earring posts.

-The earring posts are made of silver and gold plated brass.
+The earring posts are made of either silver or gold plated brass.
 Brass is made of copper and zinc.
 Neither aluminium nor brass contain nickel, making these less likely to cause skin irritation.

 All earrings that need secured at the back have hypoallergenic clear rubber push backs.